-- Improper use or deposits on the impeller lead to imbalance and vibration. - ▶ Switch fan off immediately in case of unusual vibration. - ▶ Check parts in contact with the medium.
+- Improper use or deposits on the impeller lead to imbalance and vibration. - Switch fan off immediately in case of unusual vibration. - Check parts in contact with the medium.

-- Remove sleeve from the inlet connection ⇒ Chap.
-7.8 [> 41].
-If available, insert a borescope into the gap. - Otherwise, remove the inlet cover ⇒ Chap.
-12.5 [▶ 70]. - · Check impeller as well as internal housing for corrosion, stress cracks, deformations, and deposits. - · If necessary, clean the impeller and inside of the casing ⇒ Chap.
-11.3.3 [▶ 62]. - Replace damaged impeller immediately.
-Use only genuine spare parts.
+- Remove cover of inspection port ⇒ Chap.
+7.4 [▶ 41].
+If available, insert a borescope into the inspection port. - Check impeller as well as internal housing for corrosion, stress cracks, deformations, and deposits. - If necessary, clean the impeller and inside of the casing ⇒ Chap.
+11.3.3 [▶ 61]. - Replace damaged impeller immediately.
+Use only genuine spare parts. - Clean the electric motor if necessary ⇒ Chap.
+10.3 [▶ 58].